 Now, on to the terminology:

 - Baseline – Take a measure or Key Performance Indicator and compare it to your internal performance.

 - Benchmark – Take a measure or Key Performance Indicator and compare it externally.

 Ok, so what do I think in general about benchmarking and baselining?
 Well, baselining is always necessary for performance management and benchmarking is sometimes helpful, but only when you know the limitations.

-So, for you inductive thinkers out there, I have an example that I think is pretty helpful in the world of IT Management:
+So, for you inductive thinkers out there (like me), I have an example that I think is pretty helpful in the world of IT Management:

 - Good Measure (and KPI, more on that later) for benchmarking in the world of IT management — % of Incidents Resolved by Tier 1

 - Poor Measure (and KPI) for benchmarking — % of Incidents Meeting Service Level Agreement

 Why is % of Incidents Meeting SLAs Poor?
 And what makes certain measures poor for benchmarking in general?